 The Seven Kingdoms are ripping themselves apart in civil war, blissfully unaware that the demonic Others are amassing their army of the undead just north of the Wall.
 Only the Night's Watch has taken any steps to fight them, and they are woefully outnumbered and much of the knowledge they used to have about the Others has been lost.

 Mellissandre and her red god R'hllor.
 She's dismissed as a witch and a heathen, but she's got real power that quickly shifts the tides of the War of the Five Kings.

 Aegon the Conqueror, who arrived in Westeros from distant Valyria and quickly conquered six of the seven kingdoms in a series of Curb Stomp Battles due to his use of dragons.
-Of particular note is Harrenhal, a massive impregnable fortress that was built to withstand any invasion by land, but was absolutely defenseless again dragons.
+Particularly Harrenhal, a massive impregnable fortress that was built to withstand any invasion by land, but was absolutely defenseless again dragons.